tyalt1/petal_stack_tutorial/README.md

 end
 ```

 Add the schema to `router.ex`.
 Use the `Absinthe.Plug` with your schema to serve the main GraphQL API.
-Also use the `Absinthe.Plug.GraphiQL` to create an interactive version of graphql
+Also use the `Absinthe.Plug.GraphiQL` to create an interactive version of GraphQL.
 ```elixir
 defmodule PetalStackTutorialWeb.Router do
   use PetalStackTutorialWeb, :router